hpssjellis/online-android-sdk-cloud9-help/ver-1.0.0/advanced/c02-edit-profile.sh.md

 and to exit you must ctrl-X and the y

-Any command here will run every time a terminal is opnned.
+Any command here will run every time a terminal is opened.

+An example of a command you may want to put at the bottom of the file is

+export INDEXFILE=/home/ubuntu/workspace/index.html

+changed for a new location to the index.html file or to change the name of the file.
+This file is auto-updated with your Android Apps .apk file.